 Many people confuse social media listening with social media monitoring, but it’s not the same thing and there are differences.

-In short, monitoring helps you respond, while listening helps you strategize and make informed decisions for the future.
+In short, monitoring helps you respond, while listening helps you strategize and make informed decisions for the future with the help of reliable social listening statistics.

 List of Social Listening Tools